SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

 I checked index generation, re-ran a handful of sanity checks (mainly ensuring we hadn't lost any reads), re-generated the manifest file before finally asking Irina for what I really hope to be the last time, to reset my `vr-pipe` setup.

+I should add, Martin suggested that I use `samtools fixmate`, a subcommand designed for this very purpose.
+The problem is, for `fixmate` to know where the mates are, they must be adjacent to each-other; that is, sorted by name and not by co-ordinate.
+It was thus cheaper both in time and computation to just re-run `brunel` than to name-sort, `fixmate` and coord-sort and current bridged BAMs.

 <a name="victory"></a>
 ### Victorious `vr-pipe` *Update: Hours later*
 Refreshing the `vr-pipe` interface [intermittently](https://www.youtube.com/watch?v=8UhONY3-1os), I was waiting